TOPIC:"Making the Heart Holy"

 And strong shall be my hand."

 Now Jesus Christ wants to be the Master within our hearts, and not only to reside there, but to reign there.
 After all it is His throne-room not ours.
 He alone as Creator, Redeemer and King deserves to occupy the throne of our lives.
 But if Christ is not permitted to reign within your life, you may be certain that your throne-room which is your central self will not remain unoccupied.
-There are a hundred ambitious and unworthy rivals that are just waiting to be invited to occupy the throne of your hearts and give you their marching orders.
+There are a hundred ambitious and unworthy rivals that are just waiting to occupy the throne of your hearts and give you their marching orders.